Finally, some individual dog owners undertake their own Dog Bite Training, and not only those with a criminal background.

-German Shepherd Dog Bite Training
+German Shepherd Bite Training

-Because if not done right then your bite training will promote not only the reactive bite but also the proactive bite.
+Because if not done right then your bite training will promote not only the Defense bite but also the proactive bite.

-- Insurance reasons: If the dog liability insurer (or homeowner's insurer) has the slightest suspicion that the dog may have been trained to bite proactively, then any future bite incident will not be covered by the insurer (in addition to the dog likely being put down).
+- Insurance reasons: If the dog liability insurer or homeowner's insurer has the slightest suspicion that the dog may have been trained to bite proactively, then any future bite incident will not be covered by the insurer (in addition to the dog likely being put down).

 Before an insurer is going to pay out a high sum for damages to the victim, the claim adjuster will investigate in your neighborhood (and today via online sources like email, social media etc) if anyone knows of your dog having been trained to bite.

 So, undertaking your own Dog Bite Training rarely is a sensible decision, particularly today where via internet everyone can find out everything about everyone else.

-Dog Bite Training - Standard Process
+Dog Bite Training: Standard Process

 - protective armour